Linda Riley: Career

 Riley began her career in publishing more than two decades ago as the joint publisher of g3 and Out in the City magazines.
 She transitioned into the diversity and inclusion space in the early 2010s, launching initiatives including the Global Diversity List, the European Diversity Awards, and the Pride Power List.

 In 2016, she became the publisher of DIVA magazine, Europe’s leading publication for LGBTQIA women and nonbinary people.
 Under her leadership, DIVA has expanded its reach and representation to become a global platform for LGBTQIA visibility and advocacy.

 Riley served as a board director of the U.S.-based LGBTQ+ media advocacy organization GLAAD from 2013 to 2019.
 She is a Patron of the LGBT homelessness charity Akt and anti-bullying charity Diversity Role Models, as well as a House of Stonewall Golden Champion for Stonewall Housing.
 In 2017, she was appointed as the UK Labour Party’s LGBT+ Diversity Lead by then-Shadow Secretary of State for Women and Equalities, Dawn Butler MP.

 She was named Business Icon of the Year at the Icon Awards in 2017 and received a Stonewall Award in 2018.
 In 2021, she won the Trans Ally of the Year award at the Trans in the City Awards.

+In 2024 a documentary film about Riley's life and activism was shown at the first DIVA Film Festival, hosted in collaboration with the Iris Prize.
+Originally titled Life of Riley, the film was renamed to Life Of Riley: Head Lesbian Of The World upon its acquisition by 5.